bufbuild-ru/docs/blog/totw-4-accepting-mistakes/index.md

       href: "https://bufbuild.ru/blog/totw-4-accepting-mistakes"
   - - meta
     - property: "og:title"
-      content: "Tip of the Week #4: Accepting mistakes we can’t fix"
+      content: "Tip of the week #4: Accepting mistakes we can’t fix"
   - - meta
     - property: "og:description"
       content: "Protobuf’s distributed nature introduces evolution risks that make it hard to fix some types of mistakes.
 Sometimes the best thing to do is to just let it be."